grafana/alloy/docs/sources/tutorials/send-metrics-to-prometheus.md

 }
 ```

+The [`prometheus.relabel`][prometheus.relabel] component most commonly used to filter Prometheus metrics or standardize the label set passed to one or more downstream receivers.
-The [`prometheus.relabel`][prometheus.relabel] component allows you rewrite the label set of each metric sent to the receiver.
+You can use this component to rewrite the label set of each metric sent to the receiver.
 Within this component, you can define rule blocks to specify how you would like to process metrics before they're sorted or forwarded.

 This configuration creates a [`prometheus.relabel`][prometheus.relabel] component named `filter_metrics` which does the following: